-Ryo Michigami is a Japanese racing driver who currently competes with Honda factory team in the FIA World Touring Car Championship.
+Ryo Michigami is a Japanese racing driver who most recently spent a season with Honda factory team in the 2017 FIA World Touring Car Championship.
 Earlier in a career, he has competed in the Japanese GT Championship (now Super GT) between 1995 and 2013.
 His biggest success is the Japanese GT championship title in 2000 when he was driving Honda NSX for Mugen Motorsports.

 Carrer start in the Japanese Formula 3

 Ryo Michigami was born on March 1, 1973, in Nara, Japan.
 He started his racing career entering the Japanese Formula 3 in 1993.
 His first full season followed in 1994, when he was driving Dallara-Toyota, for Now Motorsports, finishing fifth in the final standings with one victory and three podiums.